markbrown4/gmail-angular/readme.md

 window.app = angular.module('nGmail', ['ngRoute', 'ngSanitize', 'ngResource'])
 ```

 Models in our application will be singletons so we'll use a factory.
-In services.coffee make a Thread factory responsible for querying our API through ngResource.
-The second parameter to $resource is a list of default params that can be overridden in the query and get methods.
+In `services.coffee` make a `Thread` factory responsible for querying our API through `ngResource`.
+The second parameter to `$resource` is a list of default params that can be overridden in the query and get methods.

 ```coffee
 app.factory 'Thread', ($resource)->
   $resource '/api/threads/:id.json', { id: 'index' }
 ```

 Then working with our models becomes considerably nicer in our controllers.
-We just pass in Thread as a dependency and can then call methods like query and get to fetch our threads.
+We just pass in `Thread` as a dependency and can then call methods like query and get to fetch our threads.
 Sweet.

 ```coffee
 app.controller 'ThreadsController', ($scope, Thread)->